Cooyle History, Family Crest & Coats of Arms

 The surname Cooyle was first found in Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from very ancient times.

-Important Dates for the Cooyle family
+Early History of the Cooyle family

 This web page shows only a small excerpt of our Cooyle research.
 Another 127 words (9 lines of text) covering the year 1641 is included under the topic Early Cooyle History in all our PDF Extended History products and printed products wherever possible.